Cumberland Township, Adams County, Pennsylvania

 Cumberland Township is a township in Adams County, Pennsylvania, United States.
-The population was 7,033 at the 2020 census.
+The population was 7,031 at the 2020 census.
 In 1863, the American Civil War Battle of Gettysburg took place mainly in Cumberland Township, which surrounds the borough of Gettysburg on three sides.

 Geography

 According to the United States Census Bureau, the township has a total area of 87.0 km2, of which 86.6 km2 is land and 0.5 km2, or 0.53%, is water.

+3785 acre of area is held by the Gettysburg National Military Park, making up almost 20% of the municipality's area.
+Eisenhower National Historic Site is also mainly in the township.

+Populated places in the township include an unincorporated community named Greenmount.